 Could a part of your solution for a better night’s rest be an upgraded bed?

 At Layla Sleep, all of our products are designed to keep you sleeping all through the night.
-Our copper mattress pulls body heat away from you, leaving you cooler.
+Our memory foam mattress pulls body heat away from you, leaving you cooler.
 Did you know copper is a natural heat conductor?
 It also mitigates germs and body odor.

-Our Layla copper pillow also works to keep you cool.
+Our Layla pillow also works to keep you cool.
 Even better, you can adjust the fill until the height of the pillow is perfect for your needs.

 Finally, our bamboo sheets are great for night sweats, keeping you about 3 degrees cooler than cotton on average.
 How’s that for sleeping comfortably?

-You can try out any of our Layla products for 120 days.
+You can try out any one of our Layla mattress-in-a-box products for 120 days.
 If you don’t fall in love (it’s unlikely, but it happens), you can return it to us without hassle.
 Start sleeping cooler today!
 When you sleep better, you live better.